 Table of Contents

-In collaboration with Teach Access and Promoting the Integration of Universal Design into University Curricula (UDUC), Accessing Higher Ground will host a Teach Access Faculty Bootcamp to provide techniques and strategies for teaching accessibility in technology and design curriculum.
-The Bootcamp can be attended in person or virtually.
-Read more about the Bootcamp workshop, including the agenda.
+AccessComputing, in collaboration with Accessing Higher Ground and Promoting the Integration of Universal Design into University Curricula (UDUC), will host Teaching about Accessibility in Computing and IT Courses: A Capacity-building Institute to provide techniques and strategies for teaching about accessibility in Computer Science and IT curriculum.
+The Institute can be attended in person or virtually.
+Read more about the workshop, including the agenda.

 UDUC Mini-Conference on Teaching Accessibility and UD

 In addition, UDUC will host a mini-conference during the AHG main conference, focusing on topics related to the teaching of accessibility and Universal Design in university curriculum.
 The UDUC mini-conference can be attended in person or a subset of the sessions can be attended virtually.
-There is no charge for faculty to attend either the Bootcamp or the mini-conference.
+There is no charge for faculty to attend either the Institute or the mini-conference.
 More information on registering for either event is provided below.

 Sessions included in UDUC Track